 Zinc is a trace mineral used for more than 300 different cellular functions.
 Studies have shown that zinc stops volatile sulfur compounds from building up in your mouth.
 These compounds are one of the causes of bad breath.
 Zinc chewing gum or mouthwash can help eliminate bad breath.
 In addition to this, you can take zinc supplements to rebalance gut health and reduce bad breath.

 Bad breath can be caused by a plethora of things, including dental disease, digestive disturbances, smoking, and poor oral health.
-There are many different techniques that can be used to prevent and cure your bad breath.
+Many different techniques can be used to prevent and cure your bad breath.
 Try the natural options listed above to make your breath smell great.
 If you are still experiencing bad breath after trying a few of these options, contact your functional doctor or dentist to determine the root cause of your bad breath.

 Decrease your stress levels, maintain a healthy weight, kick your bad habits, eat a healthy diet, and get regular exercise to improve your heart health.